CodeDead/Advanced-PassGen/README.md

 ## Building

 Advanced PassGen uses tauri to build the desktop application.
-You can find more information about tauri [here](https://tauri.app/v1/guides/getting-started/prerequisites).
+You can find more information about Tauri [here](https://tauri.app/v1/guides/getting-started/prerequisites).

 ### Web